2/19/2025

 President and Chief Executive Officer

-Morning, Farooq.
-So to very easy to ask your questions.
+Morning, Farouk.
+So very easy to ask your questions.
 Yeah, we're committed to it.
-It's, you know, it is certainly the key component of the pre-feasibility study and it will be a key component of the feasibility study going forward.
-We think that the opportunity to produce made in the United States copper cathode is very, very attractive, especially given some of the geopolitical disconnects that we're seeing in the environment now, and I think is very, very supportive of building our business in the United States.
-I mean, of course, we'll, you know, we'll take a hard look at the technology that we're going to use, but we still are planning to continue to use the Albion process.
+It certainly is a key component of the pre-feasibility study, and it will be a key component of the feasibility study going forward.
+We think that the opportunity to produce made-in-the-United-States copper cathode is very, very attractive, especially given some of the geopolitical disconnects that we're seeing in the environment now, and I think is very, very supportive of building our business in the United States.
+I mean, of course, we'll take a hard look at the technologies that we're going to use, but we're still planning to continue to use the Albion process.
 But remember that it's a project that's funded out of cash flow in approximately year four while we're operating.

 speaker